kelvinleandro/weather-app/README.md

 - **Dynamic Background**: The home screen background updates based on whether it's day or night in the selected city.

 - **Animated Weather Conditions**: The app uses Lottie animations to represent the current weather condition dynamically.

+- **Settings Screen**: Users can choose their preferred units, such as Celsius and Fahrenheit for temperature.

 ## Project Structure